franciscorichter/franciscorichter.github.io/_posts/2024-09-19-intro-social-networks-analysis.md

 - $$\mathcal{V} = \{v_1, v_2, \dots, v_n\}$$ is the set of nodes (or vertices),
 - $$\mathcal{E} = \{e_1, e_2, \dots, e_m\}$$ is the set of edges (or links).

-Graphs can be used to represent various real-world systems:

-- In a **social network**, nodes could represent individuals, and edges could represent relationships (e.g., friendships).
-- In a **biological network**, nodes could represent proteins, and edges could represent interactions between them.

-## Explicit vs Implicit Networks

-Networks can be classified into two categories:

-- **Explicit networks**: Relationships between nodes are explicitly defined (e.g., friendships in social networks).
-- **Implicit networks**: Connections are inferred from data (e.g., co-purchase behavior in an e-commerce setting).

-## Applications of Network Analysis

 Networks are ubiquitous in various domains, and their analysis is crucial for detecting hidden patterns and dependencies.
 Some applications include: